Companion Planting in the Garden

 Companion planting is simple:

-• Provide shade.
-Planting taller plants that need full sun next to those that like more shade is a space-saving strategy.
+• Provide shade: Planting taller plants that need full sun next to those that like more shade is a space-saving strategy.

 companion planting chart